dagronf/DSFSparkline/README.md

 ## Features

-* Simple bar, dot, line and win/loss graph support.
+* Multiple graph styles support, such as line, bar, tablet etc.
+* SwiftUI support for all sparkline types
-* `IBDesignable` support so you can see your sparklines in interface builder.
+* `IBDesignable` support so you can see and configure your sparklines in interface builder.
 * y-range can automatically grow or shrink to encompass the full y-range of data.
 * y-range can be fixed and the sparkline will truncate to the specified range
 * Line graph can draw with discrete lines or fitted to a curve'
 * Optional drawing of a 'zero line' on the bar and line graphs (thanks [Tito Ciuro](https://github.com/tciuro))
+* Optional highlighting ranges (or multiple!) on a graph.
-* Center bar/line graphs around the zero line
+* Center bar/line/stackline graphs around the zero line
-* SwiftUI support

 ## Available types